shapediver/MonorepoTemplate/README.md

 You can either add packages and libraries in the `packages` folder or in the `libs` folder, respectively.
 Please see below regarding custom scripts on how to do that.

+As a package manager we use [PNPM](https://pnpm.io/).
+PNPM is a much faster and disk space efficient manager compared to regular NPM, that comes with nice additional features, like sane lock-file usage.
+However, feel for to use NPM as a simple task runner (`npm run <script>`).

 ## 1. Setup